Rock-Village.com

 We did try some Red Tail Ridge wines.
 Their tasting room arrangement was very interesting.
 The tasting room itself was rather boring, but getting there involves driving through some of their vines, very well kept and labeled.

 Red Tail Ridge had some of the most consistent quality of the wineries that we visited.
-Dr. Frank's Vinifera Winery had one of the most knowledgeable people in the tasting room, and they are credited with first realizing the potential of the area.
+Dr. Konstantin Frank's Vinifera Winery had one of the most knowledgeable people in the tasting room, and they are credited with first realizing the potential of the area.
 They are the only winery we visited on the other lakes, although there are certainly many others that we could have tried.